pranavpandey/dynamic-utils/README.md

 - `Drawable getAppIcon(context)` - Load application icon from the given context.

-- `booelan isSystemApp(applicationInfo)` - To detect the given ApplicationInfo is a system app or not.
+- `boolean isSystemApp(applicationInfo)` - To detect the given ApplicationInfo is a system app or not.

 ### DynamicTaskUtils